 UnBound Seattle aims to mobilize the local community to fight sex trafficking in Seattle.

 In 2012, UnBound Seattle was started by members of Mosaic Community Church who were motivated by the love of Jesus and His heart for justice in Seattle.
 After several years of planning, fundraising, and building relationships, UnBound Seattle opened the Hope House in May of 2015 and started serving women who had been sexually exploited.
-Since then, five women have lived in the Hope House and have each taken steps towards freedom and healing.
-In the fall of 2016, UnBound began prevention programs for at-risk youth in Seattle-area juvenile detention centers by running weekly UnBound music therapy sessions with the goal to empower youth and equip them to prevent trafficking in their own lives and communities.
+Since then, nine women have lived in the Hope House and have each taken steps towards freedom and healing.
+In the fall of 2016, UnBound began prevention programs for at-risk youth in both Seattle-area juvenile detention centers as well as in multiple King County middle schools.
 UnBound is grateful for its local partner organizations and supporters in the Seattle area that have made this work possible.

 UnBound carries Jesus' values to have compassion for and love all people and to fight for justice and righteousness in Seattle.
 UnBound does not restrict provision of services based on a person’s religious background or affiliation and any spiritual components of UnBound programming are optional.
 UnBound seeks to meet the needs of people impacted by trafficking by providing direct services and personal support.

 UnBound Seattle is part of an international network of anti-trafficking organizations.
-Other UnBound locations can be found in Texas, Kansas, Greece, Mongolia, and South Africa.
+Other UnBound chapters and affiliates can be found in Texas, California, Louisiana, Oklahoma and in several nations such as Mongolia, Greece, and Thailand.
 To learn more about the UnBound network, visit unboundnow.org.

 Sign up for our UnBound Newsletter for updates and opportunities to join the fight.